 - If you want third-party integrations and high speed for your app, then a native app might be your best choice.
-However, if you want standard usability and a lower budget, then hybrid apps might suit your requirements.
-Hybrid apps also support a vast userbase in the meantime.
+However, hybrid apps might suit your requirements if you want standard usability and a lower budget.
+Hybrid apps also support a vast user base in the meantime.

 - However, the speed of web applications is lesser than native apps.
 For example, if a native app’s response time is 10 milliseconds, then a hybrid app’s response time would be 100 milliseconds.
-Though it is below the threshold for a person to notice, if you require apps with the highest performance, like for gaming, then a native app would surely be more suitable likewise.
+Though it is below the threshold for a person to notice, if you require apps with the highest performance, like gaming, a native app would surely be more suitable.

 5 Questions to ask before making a choice

 Before you set out to develop your app, it is important to start from the basics and ask yourself the following questions first:

 - What is the main objective of the app in the first place?

 - What features are required in the application generally?

 - Who are the target customers of your business particularly?

 - Should you choose in-house app development or outsource it during development?

 - Moreover, what kind of user experience do you aim to offer?